justkd/Text-Adventure-Scenario-Builder/README.md

 ![Text Adventure Scenario Builder](https://uploads.codesandbox.io/uploads/user/372c6cb3-29f1-4300-8d4e-120330b42973/X3A5-example.png)

 This app was originally created for [AnitaB.org Open Source](https://github.com/anitab-org) to be used with their mobile game, PowerUp ([iOS](https://github.com/anitab-org/powerup-iOS), [Android](https://github.com/anitab-org/powerup-android)).
-The PowerUp project has since been [archived](https://github.com/anitab-org/powerup-scenario-builder), and updates to this app will now be primarily found here.
+The PowerUp project has since been [archived](https://github.com/anitab-org/powerup-scenario-builder), and updates to this app will now be found here.

 ---